mekanix/meka.rs/content/resume.md

 - Spearheaded the development of a flexible, extensible digital audio workstation using Rust.
-- Optimized backend performance for FreeBSD, including custom audio drivers and low-level optimization.
+- Optimized backend performance for FreeBSD/Linux, including custom audio drivers and low-level optimization.
 - Coordinated the integration of real-time processing with multiple audio libraries and backends.